flutter/website/src/content/platform-integration/android/compose-activity.md

 Native Android activities allow you to launch fullscreen UIs that are entirely run by and on the Android platform.
-You will only write Kotlin code in those views (though they may pass and receive messages to and from your Dart code) and you will have access to the full breadth of native Android functionality.
+You will only write Kotlin code in those views (though they might pass and receive messages to and from your Dart code) and you will have access to the full breadth of native Android functionality.

 :::note